kettle11/minimal_uefi/README.md

 Qemu is an emulator: https://www.qemu.org/

-OVMF contains firmware needed for Qemu emulate UEFI.
+OVMF contains firmware needed for Qemu to emulate UEFI.
 It is part of the EDK II project: https://github.com/tianocore/edk2